What’s trending in the UAE? Website Builders!

 - *Only available when you upgrade from a free plan

 If you belong to the clan of Google fans, then you will like it for sure.
-But it lacks choice of themes and design features.
+But it lacks the choice of themes and design features.
 If your intention is making money online with blogs, just stay away from this as you’ll find no provisions to key in the meta title and description.
-The interface it provides is pretty bare, with no dummy content.
 It is not easy to get a domain name of your choice on Google Sites unless you have a physical address.
 If you are looking at fluidic integration with G-Suite, then go for it.

 - Integrated G-Suite

 - Difficult to get custom domain names